wp-plugins/jquery-t-countdown-widget/readme.txt

 Tags: countdown, timer, clock, ticker, widget, event, counter, count down, t minus, t-minus, twinpictures, G2, spaceBros, littlewebtings, jQuery, javascript
 Requires at least: 2.8
 Tested up to: 3.1
-Stable tag: 2.0
+Stable tag: 2.0.3

-jQuery T(-) CountDown v2.0 will dispaly a highly customizable, sweet-n-sexy flash-free countdown timer in the sidebar or in your post using a shortcode.
+jQuery T(-) CountDown will dispaly a highly customizable, sweet-n-sexy flash-free countdown timer in the sidebar or in your post using a shortcode.

 == Description ==

-jQuery T(-) CountDown v2.0 will display a sweet, sexy and totally flash-free countdown timer clock based on littlewebthings' CountDown jQuery plugin.
+jQuery T(-) CountDown will display a sweet, sexy and totally flash-free countdown timer clock based on littlewebthings' CountDown jQuery plugin.
 Perfect for informing one's website visitors of an upcoming event, such as a pending space voyage.
 Using Jedi Mindtricks and CSS... but mostly CSS, the countdown timer is highly customizable for your viewing pleasure.
-Intergalactic planetary thanks to G2 (www.g2.de) and Lauren (www.siliconstudio.com) for the included css flavors.
+Intergalactic planetary thanks to CosmoBro at g2.de and Lauren at siliconstudio.com for the included css flavors.

 == Installation ==